 The government can garnish your paycheck for a number of reasons – credit, student loans, child support or alimony – but if you’ve come to us, most likely it’s because you owe back taxes.

 In order to garnish your earnings, the IRS issues a court order to your place of employment, directing them to withhold part of your wages.
-The employer then sends that money to the IRS to help pay your debt.
+The employer then sends that money to the IRS to help pay your tax balance.
 If you’re self-employed, the government will send the wage levy to your accounts receivable.
 Those clients are then required to pay the IRS directly, instead of you.

 Before the government can garnish your wages, they’re required to notify you by mail.
 They’ll typically send you two letters: “Notice of Intent to Levy Wages” and “Final Notice of Intent to Levy Wages.”
 If you don’t pay attention to the first one, you’ll get the second, final one.
 If you don’t respond to the final letter, the IRS will begin garnishing your paycheck.